heyloura/lillihub-client/README.md

 # Lillihub - An unofficial Micro.Blog web client
 Lillihub is a simple, lightweight micro.blog web client with a light/dark mode and responsive design.
 It is built using [Deno](https://deno.com/), HTML, CSS, and a sprinkle of vanilla JavaScript.
 It is delightfully usable without JavaScript being enabled.
-Everything is saved locally to the client so no backend storage is used.

 The goal of this project was to make a web app that covered common use cases of Micro.Blog.
 With this app you can: